MKagesawa/BenevoProjects/design_pattern_decisions.md

 ### EIP 918 Mineable Token Standard
 Leveraging the security of Ethereum, building token on top of Ethereum instead of it's own chain makes the 51% attack significantly harder.

+### Initial balance in all BenevoToken accounts
+Since web mining software is not implemented yet, all accounts are given initial balance so users can try the functionalities of BenevoToken.
+In the future users will start with a balance of zero and must obtain BenevoToken either through mining or exchanging with others.

 ### BenevoProject's ownerAddress and projectAddress
 Since I am planning to add escrow functionality to each project in the future, releasing the tokens to the project owner only when certain criteria are met, I needed to seperate projectAddress and ownerAddress.
 Because, otherwise, anydonation made towards the projects could be withdrew by the owner.
 I first thought to randomly generate projectAddress, but there would be a slight chance of colliding with another user's address.
 Therefore I decided to hash the msg.sender address with ripemd160, making an 20 byte output which equals the address type in solidity.